oRAHOME/home-assistant/README.md

    npm install
 5. Start the server in development mode: npm run dev
 6. Or start the server in production mode: npm start
+7. Or run tests with:
+   npm test

-7. The server will run on:
+8. The server will run on:
    http://localhost:8080

 ---